camgunz/d2k/doc/style_guide.md

 ## Ternaries

 Don't use them.
-They're hard to edit when they're small, and they're impossible to understand when they're large.
+They're hard to edit when they're small, and they're difficult to understand when they're large.

 ## Variable Declarations